 Hostels in New Zealand are not in short supply.
 There are plenty to choose from including well-known chains such as Hostelling International and YMCA.
 Plus a variety of smaller, private backpackers.
 They all offer a range of room styles ranging from 12+ bed dorm rooms to private rooms.

 Mid-Range – Airbnb

-I needed a break from the hostel scene by the time I arrived in Christchurch.
+I had needed a break from the hostel scene when I arrived in Christchurch.
 So, I opted for a private room at an Airbnb rental.
 The cost was only slightly higher than if I chose to stay at one of the local hostels.
 Many Airbnb hosts will offer a discount for weekly or monthly stays.

 The only downside to Airbnb rentals is they are usually in the suburbs, not the city center.
 Using the Metro, or better yet your own vehicle, makes it the better option.
-Alternative accommodations, like campsites, are plentiful outside the city center as well.
+Alternative accommodations, like campsites, are plentiful outside the city center.